MofMiq/Minitalk/README.md

 # Bonus

 - The server confirms every signal received by sending a signal to the client.
-(Not implemented)
 - Support Unicode characters!